 My young teenage daughter lied to me the other day.
-It wasn’t a whopper, but it was one in an ongoing saga of lies that we’ve dealt with over the past few years.
+It wasn’t a whopper, but it was one in an ongoing saga of lies and a few bad choices that we’ve dealt with over the past few years.

 So, instead of punishing her, I took her to Starbucks for a sugar-laden coffee drink.

 Let me explain.
 We’ve cracked down on every mistruth she’s told before.
-We’ve grounded her and taken her phone.
-We’ve talked (ad nauseum) about earning trust.
+We’ve grounded her and taken her phone privilege away.
+We’ve talked (ad nauseam) about building trust.
 We’ve argued and pleaded.
 We’ve had her work toward earning trust back.

-Because trusting your teen—especially in this day and age—is important.
+Trusting your teen—especially in this day and age—is essential.
 And if we can’t trust her with the little things, how can we trust her with the big things?

 Related: Here’s How To Fix A Difficult Relationship With Your Teen